 With Cognitive Supplement

 ^These hours are an estimate based on Government Funding, Government set fees such Income Tested Care Fee and our Caregiver services provided during the day, Monday to Friday.
 It assumes the Basic Daily Care Fee has been waived.
-If you require night or weekend care, Registered Nurse or Allied Health services, mileage, equipment hire and nursing resources paid by your Home Care Package will use some of your budget reducing the hours of care your Government Funded Home Care Package can pay for.
+If you require night or weekend care, Registered Nurse or Allied Health services, mileage, equipment hire and nursing resources paid by your Home Care Package, it will use some of your budget reducing the hours of care your Government Funded Home Care Package can pay for.
 Before you sign a Home Care Package Agreement with Daughterly Care Community Services we give you a budget and estimated dollar amount that can be spent on care and services including the hours of care your package can afford.

 |Consumer Directed Care Package